-- Install the Raven X hardware. - Connect the radio antennas. - Connect a notebook computer and other input/output (I/O) devices. - Interpret the LEDs on the Raven X and the indicators in the AceView software.
+- Install the Raven X hardware.

+- Connect the radio antennas.

+- Connect a notebook computer and other input/output (I/O) devices.

+- Install the software.

+- Interpret the LEDs on the Raven X and the indicators in the ACEview software.

-This User Guide is provided as a PDF (Portable Document Format) file on the installation CD or from the Sierra Wireless support website.
+This Raven X User Guide is provided as a PDF (Portable Document Format) file on the installation CD or from the Sierra Wireless support website.